d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

 # SAP Data Warehouse Cloud Fundamentals

-In this chapter, I will give a very rough introduction into some basic functionalities of SAP Data Warehouse Cloud, which is related and has impact on data modeling.
+In this chapter, you will get a very rough introduction into some basic functionalities of SAP Data Warehouse Cloud, which is related and has impact on data modeling.
 You will face them regularly during the exercises.